Bob Iger named Disney CEO in shocking development | KRDO

 Iger has an almost mythical status as the leader of Disney.
 He spent 15 years as CEO and was instrumental in acquiring major brands like Pixar, Marvel and Lucasfilm, the home to Star Wars.
 Iger also closed the $71 billion deal to buy most of 21st Century Fox and kicked off the streaming revolution at Disney with the creation of Disney+ in November 2019.

-He stayed on at Disney as executive chairman directing the company’s creative endeavors.
-He officially left the company after nearly 50 years at the end of last year.
+He stayed on as executive chairman directing the company’s creative endeavors, then officially left the company — after nearly 50 years — at the end of last year.

 Disney said Sunday that Iger has agreed to serve as CEO for two years with “a mandate from the Board to set the strategic direction for renewed growth and to work closely with the Board in developing a successor to lead the Company at the completion of his term.”